ClickHouse/ClickHouse/docs/en/sql-reference/functions/tuple-map-functions.md

 ## mapPopulateSeries {#function-mappopulateseries}

 Fills missing keys in the maps (key and value array pair), where keys are integers.
 Also, it supports specifying the max key, which is used to extend the keys array.
-Arguments are [maps](../../sql-reference/data-types/map.md) or two [arrays](../../sql-reference/data-types/array.md#data-type-array), where the first array represent keys, and the second array contains values for the each key.

-For array arguments the number of elements in `keys` and `values` must be the same for each row.

 **Syntax**